dmkoder/blogic/content/post/a_sequent_calculus_for_generalized_inductive_definitions/index.md

 \]
 As a recapitulation, $O$ represents the inductively defined concept in this example, $P$ is a property to be proven about the inductively defined concept $O$, and $F$ is the induction hypothesis, a property that should imply $P$.
 This inference rule allows us to prove all kinds of properties of odd numbers, such as the fact that every odd number is the successor (or predecessor) of an even number, for example.

-Our solution may seem na\"ive, but we have shown that this proof technique is sound for general non-stratified definitions, and it appears strong enough to prove many theorems about non-stratified definitions.
+Our solution may seem naïve, but we have shown that this proof technique is sound for general non-stratified definitions, and it appears strong enough to prove many theorems about non-stratified definitions.

-## What next?
+## What is next?

 So far, we have only presented the proof system itself, applied it to a few examples of non-stratified definitions, and shown that it is sound.
 Soundness is a minimal property for a proof system to have, as it means that its inference rules can only derive true statements.
 A first direction for further research is therefore to **show extra theoretical properties that give further insight into the system**, e.g., in how powerful the system is.